Wormholes and out-of-time ordered correlators in gauge/gravity duality: The scattering amplitude and OTOC

 \subsubsection{The scattering amplitude}

-Now we get to the nastiest part of the business, calculating the scattering amplitude in the time-dependent, horizonless wormhole background.
+Now we can calculate the scattering amplitude in the time-dependent, horizonless wormhole background.
 Such situations are considered in the seminal work \cite{balasubra2019otoc} where the authors rewrite the amplitude in the coordinate representation in time-ordered form with the help of the Green identity.
 This is a more elegant and physically transparent way than what we do here, however in the wormhole geometry we have found it difficult to find the boundary surfaces along which to integrate the Green identity, so we have not succeeded in the time-ordered method here.
-Instead, we will rewrite (\ref{otocint}) in terms of coordinates and nonconserved momenta with explicit proper-time dependence, and then we will again make a perturbative expansion of the momenta around their asymptotic values: according to (\ref{geodp}), one momentum changes at the $O(\gamma)$ level and the other remains constant at order $O(\gamma^2)$, thus perturbative treatment makes this approach quite doable.
+Instead, we will rewrite (\ref{otocint}) in terms of coordinates and nonconserved momenta with explicit proper-time dependence, and then we will again make a perturbative expansion of the momenta around their asymptotic values.